 \subsection{Transparent Object Reconstruction}

 Recovering the 3D geometry of transparent objects is a longstanding challenging problem~\cite{ihrke2010transparent}.
-To solve this difficult task, many works leverage specially designed hardware setups to provide more information encoding object geometries, including polarization~\cite{miyazaki2005inverse,huynh2010shape,shao2022polarimetric,cui2017polarimetric}, tomography~\cite{trifonov2006tomographic}, a moving point light source~\cite{chen2006mesostructure,morris2007reconstructing}, light field probes~\cite{wetzstein2011refractive} and Gray-coded patterns~\cite{wu2018full, lyu2020differentiable,qian20163d}.
+To solve this difficult task, many works leverage specially designed hardware setups to provide more information encoding object geometries, including polarization~\cite{cui2017polarimetric, huynh2010shape,miyazaki2005inverse,shao2022polarimetric}, tomography~\cite{trifonov2006tomographic}, a moving point light source~\cite{chen2006mesostructure,morris2007reconstructing}, light field probes~\cite{wetzstein2011refractive} and gray-coded patterns~\cite{lyu2020differentiable,qian20163d,wu2018full}.
 Some methods~\cite{shan2012refractive,yue2014poisson} target the reconstruction of transparent objects with refractive or mirror-like surfaces.
-Other methods including ours focus on solid transparent objects where most of the camera rays will refract on the surfaces twice.
-To reconstruct the category of transparent objects, there are many types of correspondences proposed, like multi-view ray-ray correspondences~\cite{rayRevealShape}, and ray-location correspondences~\cite{wu2018full, qian20163d, lyu2020differentiable}.
-DRT~\cite{lyu2020differentiable} proposes to extract per-view ray-location correspondences by using the EnvMatt algorithm in~\cite{Zongker:1999:EM}, and utilize the differentiable rendering for progressively optimizing explicit meshes.
-Xu~\etal~\cite{xu2022hybrid} introduce ray-cell correspondence for reconstructing the full mode under natural light.
-Shao~\etal~{~\cite{shao2022polarimetric}} adopt polarimetric cues to reconstruct the full model of transparent objects~\cite{shao2022polarimetric}.
+Other methods, including ours, focus on solid transparent objects where most camera rays will refract on the surfaces twice.
+To reconstruct the geometry of transparent objects, there are many types of correspondences proposed, like multi-view ray-ray correspondences~\cite{qian20163d,rayRevealShape,wu2018full}, and ray-location correspondences~\cite{ lyu2020differentiable}.
+DRT~\cite{lyu2020differentiable} proposed to extract per-view ray-location correspondences by using the EnvMatt algorithm~\cite{Zongker:1999:EM}, and utilize the differentiable rendering for progressively optimizing explicit meshes.
+Xu~\etal~\cite{xu2022hybrid} introduced ray-cell correspondence for reconstructing the full mode under natural light.
+Besides, Shao~\etal~{~\cite{shao2022polarimetric}} adopted polarimetric cues to reconstruct the full model of transparent objects~\cite{shao2022polarimetric}.